yongduosui/AIA/README.md

 # Unleashing the Power of Graph Data Augmentation on Covariate Distribution Shift
-We provide a detailed code for AIA.
+We provide a detailed code for "Unleashing the Power of Graph Data Augmentation on Covariate Distribution Shift".

 Yongduo Sui, Qitian Wu, Jiancan Wu, Qing Cui, Longfei Li, Jun Zhou, Xiang Wang, Xiangnan He.

 In NeurIPS 2023.

 ## Installations